 Source: Frost & Sullivan, Future of Car Sharing Market to 2025

 The first industry to notice the changing social trends and enter the car sharing market were the car manufacturers themselves.
-The Daimler Group began testing their car2go service as early as 2008 and is now the largest shared mobility system in the world.
-Thanks to car2go, more than 3,6 million users can use 14,000 cars located in various cities in Europe, North America and Asia.
+The Daimler Group began testing their car2go service as early as 2008 and now after the merger with BMW owned DriveNow form the largest shared mobility system in the world - Share Now.
+Thanks to Share Now, more than 3 million users can use 16,000 cars located in various cities in Europe.
+On 29 February 2020 the company closed all North American operations because of excessive competition, increasing costs and its limited infrastructure for supporting electric vehicles.
+Share Now focuses on European locations that show the greatest potential for profitable growth.
 However, not every manufacturer wants to take on the burden of running the entire service, so most engage in car sharing as a partner, treating this market as an another sales channel.

 The main forces that drive changes in the automotive industry are: growing smartphone penetration, increased access to technologies, social changes, and environmental concerns.
 Car manufacturers are very well aware of these issues, so, in order to follow the trends while maintaining current revenue levels, they test new business models.

 In addition to running (or partnering with) car sharing services, they offer their cars using subscription model.
-VW Group, currently testing their Porsche Passport service in the US, is a great example.
+A great example is VW Group which offers its Porsche Passport service in the US.
 For a monthly subscription, a customer gains access to most Porsche models.
 They do not have to worry about insurance, maintenance, or even washing the car.
 When they want to switch vehicles a concierge delivers a new model.
 If they do not want to continue using the service, they can cancel the subscription at any time.

 Such a service model, introduced by mass-market car manufacturers, could offer flexibility, convenience, and lack of long-term commitment demanded by contemporary society.
 The price, set at only a slightly higher level when compared to leasing, should attract and convince potential customers.